Best Plastic-Free Coffee Grinders

 Why plastic matters here

 Beans and ground coffee pass through the hopper, the burrs, the grinding chamber, and the catch bin.
 The burrs themselves are steel or ceramic on any decent grinder, so they're not the concern - the plastic hides in the hopper and the catch bin.
 And ground coffee is oily and staticky: it clings to plastic, picks up static, and scatters everywhere.
 Most electric grinders use a plastic hopper and a static-prone plastic bin, while manual hand grinders are the easy plastic-free route - a metal body, steel or ceramic burrs, and a metal or glass catch.
+That's finally starting to change on the electric side: Simply Good Coffee's grinder (below) runs beans and grounds through glass and steel only - the first genuinely plastic-free electric grinder.

 What to look for